learnbyexample/cli-computing/cli_computing.md

 * `-x` print commands and their arguments as they are executed
 * `-v` verbose option, print shell input lines as they are read

-Here's an example with `bash -x` option:
+Here's an example with the `bash -x` option:

 ```bash
 $ bash -x search.sh